Passenger Injury - Rear-Ended Motor Vehicle Accident

 The defendants argued that the plaintiffs’ injuries were not caused by the accident, based upon what they believed to be minimal damage to the vehicle; and that their conditions were degenerative and otherwise not significant, since both returned to work shortly after the accident.

-In countering the defendants’ arguments, we showed that our clients’ injuries were caused by the accident based on medical proof, and in spite of the defendants’ contention that the vehicle damage was minor.
+In countering the defendants’ arguments, we showed that our clients’ injuries were caused by the garbage truck accident based on medical proof, and in spite of the defendants’ contention that the vehicle damage was minor.
 In addition, we demonstrated through the medical records, and the opinions of physicians, that both clients had no prior history of pain symptoms to the same body parts; that their injuries were caused by the accident given the size of the truck that struck them and the forces upon their bodies as they sat in their vehicle; and that both were required to return to work in order to support their families but that they continued to work in pain.